getcarina/getcarina.com/_tutorials/012-servicenet.md

 ### PublicNet and ServiceNet

-Carina network traffic runs over PublicNet and ServiceNet.
+Carina network traffic runs over two networks, PublicNet and ServiceNet.

 PublicNet connects segments to the public Internet.
 When you create a segment, it gets an IPv4 and IPv6 address from PublicNet by default.
 This is the address that the segment uses to communicate with the public Internet.

 ServiceNet connects segments to the internal, multi-tenant network within Carina.
-When you create a segment, it only gets an IPv4 address from ServiceNet by default.
+When you create a segment, it gets only an IPv4 address from ServiceNet by default.
 This is the address that the segment can use to communicate with other segments in Carina.

-When containers are run with default flags, they will be exposed on both PublicNet and ServiceNet.
+When containers are run with default flags, they are exposed on both PublicNet and ServiceNet.
 That means your containers are accessible from the public Internet and the internal, multi-tenant network within Carina by default.

+The following sections demonstrate this default behavior and how to expose containers only through ServiceNet.

 ### Run a Redis container exposed on both PublicNet and ServiceNet

 Run a Redis container to see how containers are accessible by default.

-**Note**: Redis is only used as an example service here.
+**Note**: Redis is used only as an example service here.
 Redis is designed to be accessed by trusted clients inside trusted environments.
-This means that usually it is not a good idea to expose the Redis instance directly to the internet or, in general, to an environment where untrusted clients can directly access the Redis TCP port or UNIX socket.
+This means that normally you don’t want to expose the Redis instance directly to the Internet or, in general, to an environment where untrusted clients can directly access the Redis TCP port or UNIX socket.
 Do not run Redis anywhere (Carina or elsewhere) without adhering to all proper [Redis Security](http://redis.io/topics/security) procedures.

 1. Run a Redis instance in a container from an official image.